Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Introduction

 Considering the development of GNNs, it is not surprising that there are keen interests in applying GNNs to fMRI data analysis.
-For example, some works have applied the GNN to classify one's phenotypic status based on the graph structure of the brain functional networks \cite{ktena2017distance, ktena2018metric, ma2018similarity, li2019graph, li2019graph2}.
-Some other works employed the GNN to classify the subjects, not only based on the imaging data, but also including the non-image phenotypic data \cite{parisot2017spectral,parisot2018disease,he2019deep}.
+For example, some works have applied the GNN to classify one's phenotypic status based on the graph structure of the brain functional networks \citep{ktena2017distance, ktena2018metric, ma2018similarity, li2019graph, li2019graph2}.
+Some other works employed the GNN to classify the subjects, not only based on the imaging data, but also including the non-image phenotypic data \citep{parisot2017spectral,parisot2018disease,he2019deep}.
 Despite the early contribution of these works in applying the GNNs for fMRI analysis, there exists a common limitation in that they often fail to provide proper mapping of the ROIs for neuroscientific interpretation.
-There are attempts to address the issue of neuroscientific interpretability by visualizing the important features of the brain with the saliency mapping methods \cite{arslan2018graph,duffy:MIDLAbstract2019a,li2019graph}.
+To overcome this limitation, there have been recent attempts to address the issue of neuroscientific interpretability by visualizing the important features of the brain \citep{arslan2018graph,duffy:MIDLAbstract2019a,li2019graph}.
+These attempts involved saliency mapping methods of the GNNs, such as class activation mapping (CAM) \citep{zhou2016learning} to delineate the important features, as demonstrated in \citep{arslan2018graph}.

+Here we revisit the Graph Isomorphism Network (GIN) \citep{xu2018powerful}, which was recently proposed to implement Weisfeiler-Lehman (WL) graph isomorphism test \citep{shervashidze2011weisfeiler} in a neural network.
+Our classification results on sex classification confirmed that GIN method can provide more powerful classification performance, but the direct calculation of the graph saliency map was not clear.